Mac Malware Guide : What are the threats?

 The second kind of malware is called the trojan horse (or just “trojan”, for short).
 This malware is named after the famous wooden horse, filled with soldiers, that the Greeks tricked the Trojans into bringing into their city.
 Like the Trojan horse of legend, this class of malware relies on tricking the user into downloading, installing and running it.
 A trojan is only dangerous if it can trick you.

 Viruses are, in my eyes, by far the more dangerous kind of malware.
 They often rely on security holes in the system that can allow the virus to sneak in without your knowledge.
 A trojan, on the other hand, relies on the user intentionally running it, and thus will not easily make its way onto a careful user’s machine.

 I have built a database of all known Mac malware over several years, assisted in part through collaboration with others in the Mac anti-malware community.
 It’s always possible that it is not complete, of course, and new malware does appear from time to time.
 If you discover something that is not on my list, please let me know!

 Almost all of the malware that affects Macs lies firmly in the trojan category.
 There are a variety of “social exploits” (ie, ways to trick a human) that malware uses to get itself installed, but in the end, a wary user will probably not fall for them.
-The only malware to-date that cannot be placed squarely in the trojan category is malware that uses Java vulnerabilities to install itself.
+The only malware to-date that cannot be placed squarely in the trojan category is malware that uses vulnerabilities in third-party software to install itself.

 You may see much lengthier lists of malware on the sites of some anti-virus software vendors.
 In my experience, much of what appears on these lists is ancient… worrying about those things is like losing sleep for fear of dinosaur attacks.
 There were many more Mac viruses in the days before Mac OS X (though nowhere near the current number of Windows viruses), but none of those viruses can in any way affect a modern Mac.